-Question 31: How to differentiate between elasticity and scalability of a software system?
+Question 31: How to differentiate between the elasticity and scalability of a software system?

 Answer: A system might be able to handle the increased workload by adding hardware resources.
 It should give back the additional resources allocated to it when the workload reduces.
 The combination of these capabilities is called “elasticity” in the context of a software system.

-The scalability of a software system refers to the capability of it to increase the hardware resources for meeting higher demands.
+The scalability of a software system refers to its capability to increase the hardware resources for meeting higher demands.
 The system can achieve this by increasing the hardware specifications.
 Alternatively, the system can achieve this by increasing the number of processing nodes.